jamescolbertv/nba_fan_sentiment/readme.md

 # Project Overview:
-- Search and pull down NBA team tweets using # (i.e, #Lakers).
+- Search and pull down NBA team tweets using hashtag (i.e, #Lakers).
 Pull down *n* tweets, and perform sentiment analysis on them.
 - Determine whether NBA fans of teams are happy or sad using sentiment analysis.
 - Visualize data in an interesting way - maybe bar charts showing which teams are happiest and saddest.
 ## Optional/wish-list